icloud-photos-downloader/icloud_photos_downloader/README.md

-# CURRENTLY UNMAINTAINED
+# Community Maintained

 I hope this tool is useful for you!
-Unfortunately I don't use it anymore, and I don't want to keep working on it.
+Unfortunately I don't use it personally anymore, and I don't want to spend lots of time working on it.
 Please let me know if you want to help maintain it and respond to the GitHub issues and pull requests.

-Thanks!
+However, I'm happy to accept any pull requests to keep the project working if the code is high quality and has 100% test coverage.
+Thanks a lot for your help!

 ---------